Sugar substitutes include any sweetener used instead of regular table sugar, or sucrose.

 Artificial non-caloric sweeteners include acesulfame K (potassium), aspartame, saccharin, cyclamate, and sucralose.
 Some, such as aspartame and sucralose are based on natural substances, but have been modified in ways that make them “non-physiological,” meaning the body no longer processes them as it would the original substances.
 They are known to have notable aftertastes, but have been highly popular due to their lack of calories.

-Artificial non-caloric sweeteners are controversial as they have been linked to various health disorders in research, including cancer.
+Artificial non-caloric sweeteners are controversial as they have been linked to various health disorders in research, including cancer and nerve problems.
 While it is claimed that the majority of these studies were conducted in animals under conditions that may not be relevant to general human use (i.e., amounts far above reasonable daily use), it is important to remember that these conditions are similar to those used for drug testing – and while the risks may be rare, they are still real.
 Further, and most importantly, these sweeteners have been shown to impair healthy weight management in two key ways: first, they influence how the body perceives intake, and may result in the semi-starvation state associated with rebound weight gain that is the bane of dieters; and second, they have been shown in research to disrupt the natural bacterial balance in the gut, a disruption linked to unhealthy metabolism.

 Natural caloric sweeteners